 Q: We used Modifier 59 on CPT Code 97140 but we received an error message and our claim was not paid – what’s up?

 A: Medicare introduced a series of Modifier 59 “replacements” (Modifiers –XE, -XP, -XS and –XU) a few years back that were designed to be more specific than Modifier 59 and to allow you to communicate what is going on better than the traditional Modifier.
 Unfortunately, private payers vary in their usage of these new modifiers.
 Some have adopted the new replacements (and consequently will reject Modifier 59) and some have not completely transitioned to the new modifiers.
 In your case, it’s likely that you have run into a payer who has transitioned to the new modifiers, so I would submit either a corrected claim with the proper modifiers or appeal their decision so you can get paid.
-(To help with this, you may want to consider getting a copy of our newly revised Chiropractic Appeals Toolkit)

 Q: I did everything you said above and my CPT Code 97140 was still rejected – what’s my problem?